nimblehq/ios-templates/README.md

 <img src="./images/readme/configuration_result.png" width="500">

-One more thing there are some duplicated build settings which is store in the file `project.pbxproj`.
-Some of them are automaticcally initialized and some are customized.
-For an instance, the build settings `PRODUCT_BUNDLE_IDENTIFIER` for `Dev Staging` are duplicated.
+One more thing there are some duplicated build settings stored in the file `project.pbxproj`.
+Some of them are automatically initialized and some are customized.
+For an instance, the build setting `PRODUCT_BUNDLE_IDENTIFIER` for `Dev Staging` is duplicated.

 | Default | Custom |
 |---|---|
 | <img src="./images/readme/configuration_default-attributes.png" width="400"> | <img src="./images/readme/configuration_custom-attributes.png" width="400"> |

-What we should do is to remove all duplicated settings for all build configuration.
-This is the list of settings that you should remove fron the default initializing:
+What we should do is to remove all duplicated settings for all build configurations.

+The following list is the default initialized settings that you should remove:

 - `PRODUCT_BUNDLE_IDENTIFIER`
 - `PRODUCT_NAME`

 > Note:
 >
-> - Check the `Debug`/`Release` build configurations are completely remove out of the file `project.pbxproj
+> - Check the `Debug`/`Release` build configurations are completely remove out of the file `project.pbxproj`

 ### Schemes